Pampanga: Spanish colonial era

+Japanese invasion

-On December 8, 1941, Japanese planes bombed Clark Air Base marking the beginning of the invasion of Pampanga.
+On December 10, 1941, Japanese planes bombed Clark Air Base marking the beginning of the invasion of Pampanga.
 Between 1941 and 1942, occupying Japanese forces began entering Pampanga.

 During the counter-insurgencies under the Japanese occupation from 1942 to 1944, Kapampangan guerrilla fighters and the Hukbalahap Communist guerrillas fought side by side in the province of Pampanga, attacking and retreating the Japanese Imperial forces for over three years of fighting and invasion.

 The establishment of the military general headquarters and military camp bases of the Philippine Commonwealth Army was active from 1935 to 1946.
 The Philippine Constabulary was active from 1935 to 1942 and 1944 to 1946 in the province of Pampanga.
 During the military engagements of the anti-Japanese Imperial military operations in central Luzon from 1942 to 1945 in the province of Bataan, Bulacan, Northern Tayabas (now Aurora), Nueva Ecija, Pampanga, Tarlac, and Zambales, the local guerrilla resistance fighters and Hukbalahap Communist guerrillas, helped the U.S. military forces fight the Imperial Japanese armed forces.

 In the 1945 liberation of Pampanga, Kapampangan guerrilla fighters and the Hukbalahap Communist guerrillas supported combat forces from Filipino and American ground troops in attacking Japanese Imperial forces during the Battle of Pampanga until the end of the Second World War.
 Local military operations soldiers and officers of the Philippine Commonwealth Army 2nd, 26th, 3rd, 32nd, 33rd, 35th, 36th and 37th Infantry Division and the Philippine Constabulary 3rd Constabulary Regiment recaptured and liberated the province of Pampanga and fought against the Japanese Imperial forces during the Battle of Pampanga.

-Pampanga during the Postwar era
+Postwar Era

 After the Second World War, operations in the main province of Pampanga was downfall insurgencies and conflicts between the Philippine Government forces and the Hukbalahap Communist rebels on 1946 to 1954 during the Hukbalahap Rebellion.